damienfrancois/slurm-helper/README.md

 __Installation__

-Under Linux or MacOS, simply copy the file in your emacs path directory, e.g.
+Under Linux or MacOS, simply copy the file in your nano directory, e.g.

     .nano.d

 and add

-    include ~/.nano/slurm.nanorc
+    include ~/.nano.d/slurm.nanorc

-to your .nanorc file
+to your `.nanorc` file

 __Known issues__

 * Very basic syntax highlighting without any syntax checking, contrarily to the Vim version.

 Bash completion
 ---------------

 The Bash completion script offers <TAB> completion for Slurm commands.

 At present the following Slurm commands are considered
-* scontrol
+* `scontrol`
-* sreport
+* `sreport`

-__Instalation__
+__Installation__

-Simply source the script in your .bashrc or .profile
+Simply source the script in your `.bashrc` or `.profile`

-__Knwon issues__
+__Known issues__

-Keyword arguments are not auto-compelted beyond the first one.
+Keyword arguments are not auto-completed beyond the first one.